 You earn interest on the balance in your savings account because you’re letting the bank use your money.
-When you use the bank’s money, you pay the bank interest.
+On the other hand, when you borrow the bank’s money, you pay the bank interest.

 Another term for using the bank’s money is getting a loan.

 - Personal Loans: Personal loans could help you pay larger personal expenses such as higher-than-expected income taxes an unexpected dental procedure or to consolidate debt into one loan.

 - Overdraft Protection: Customers can avoid overdraft fees in their checking accounts by covering temporary overdrafts with borrowed money.

 - Credit Cards: Banks typically back credit cards that customers can use to make purchases.